ANO 2011: Opposition (2021–2025)

-ANO went into the 2021 parliamentary election leading in opinion polls, but finished second behind the Spolu coalition, though with a higher number of seats.
+ANO went into the 2021 Czech parliamentary election leading in opinion polls, but finished second behind the Spolu coalition, though with a higher number of seats.
 Following the 2024 European Parliament election on 21 June 2024, the party unilaterally withdrew from both the Alliance of Liberals and Democrats for Europe Party and Renew Europe group.
 On 30 June 2024, Babiš launched the Patriots for Europe, along with Prime Minister of Hungary and Fidesz party leader Viktor Orbán and Freedom Party of Austria leader Herbert Kickl.
 Patriots for Europe reached the criteria for becoming a European Parliament group on 8 July.
 ANO won the 2025 Czech parliamentary election and subsequently entered negotiations to form a government with Freedom and Direct Democracy and Motorists for Themselves.

+Coalition government (2025–present)

+ANO negotiated a coalition with the far-right Freedom and Direct Democracy (SPD) and the national-conservative Motorists for Themselves (AUTO).
+The government was sworn in on 15 December 2025.

+On 24 January 2026, Babiš was re-elected unopposed as ANO leader, with 196 out of 209 votes (94%).